mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 There is choice  - and interaction - contribution to the overall object.

-#### Returning to the concept of computational fluency with a lens of agency
+#### Returning to the concept of computational fluency with a lens of agency - OR BETTER PARTICIPATION?

 IS THERE A NEED FOR A SIMILAR DISCUSSION IN GDP CHAPTER?